 SCDHHS, OIDD and case management providers are continuously improving their understanding and implementation of the principles of person-centered planning (PCP).
-Case Managers are offered a two (2) day training on the use of various tools to help develop a person-centered plan.

 PCP as a framework helps guide case managers to the most effective services and supports; ensures participants direct and are actively engaged in the process; and encourages involvement of other people chosen and/or approved by the participant including friends, relatives, providers, members of the community, etc. The resulting plan is a valuable document written in plain language.

 More specifically, the person-centered service plan focuses on the participant's goals and aspirations for a lifestyle that promotes dignity, respect, interdependence, education, employment, community participation, wellness and relationship opportunities.
 PCP encourages the use of natural and community supports as well as the creation of plans that view participants in the context of their culture.
-All elements that compose a participant's individuality and a family's uniqueness are acknowledged and valued in the planning process.
+All of the elements that compose a participant's individuality and a family's uniqueness are acknowledged and valued in the planning process.
 PCP supports mutually respectful partnerships between participants and providers/professionals.